ministryofjustice/hmpps-support-additional-needs-ui/README.md

 `docker compose up`

+See `http://localhost:3000/health` to check the app is running.

 ### Running the app for development

-To start the main services excluding the example typescript template app:

-`docker compose up --scale=app=0`

-Create an environment file by copying `.env.example` -> `.env` and updating the secrets from kubernetes.
-Environment variables set in here will be available when running `start:dev`

-Install dependencies using `npm run setup`, ensuring you are using `node v24`

-Note: Using `nvm` (or [fnm](https://github.com/Schniz/fnm)), run `nvm install --latest-npm` within the repository folder to use the correct version of node, and the latest version of npm.
-This matches the `engines` config in `package.json` and the github pipeline build config.
+Install [nvm](https://github.com/nvm-sh/nvm) and run `nvm install --latest-npm` within the repository folder to use the correct version of Node, and the latest version of NPM.
+This matches the `engines` config in `package.json` and the GitHub Actions build config.

+Install dependencies using `npm run setup`.

+To start the main services excluding UI app run `docker compose up --scale app=0`

 And then, to build the assets and start the app with esbuild:

 `npm run start:dev`

+To run against a local copy of [hmpps-support-additional-needs-api](https://github.com/ministryofjustice/hmpps-support-additional-needs-api), make sure the API is running locally, and update the `API_URL` environment variable in `.env` to point to `localhost:8080`.

 ### Run linter